ng-Classic/ng-classic/aio/content/guide/ngmodule-faq.md

 Unlike providers of the modules loaded at launch, providers of lazy-loaded modules are *module-scoped*.

-When the Angular router lazy-loads a module, it creates a new execution context.
+When the Angular Classicrouter lazy-loads a module, it creates a new execution context.
-That [context has its own injector](guide/ngmodule-faq#q-why-child-injector "Why Angular creates a child injector"), which is a direct child of the application injector.
+That [context has its own injector](guide/ngmodule-faq#q-why-child-injector "Why Angular Classiccreates a child injector"), which is a direct child of the application injector.

 The router adds the lazy module's providers and the providers of its imported NgModules to this child injector.

 These providers are insulated from changes to application providers with the same lookup token.
-When the router creates a component within the lazy-loaded context, Angular prefers service instances created from these providers to the service instances of the application root injector.
+When the router creates a component within the lazy-loaded context, Angular Classicprefers service instances created from these providers to the service instances of the application root injector.

 ## What if two modules provide the same service?

 When two imported modules, loaded at the same time, list a provider with the same token, the second module's provider "wins".
 That's because both providers are added to the same injector.

-When Angular looks to inject a service for that token, it creates and delivers the instance created by the second provider.
+When Angular Classiclooks to inject a service for that token, it creates and delivers the instance created by the second provider.

 *Every* class that injects this service gets the instance created by the second provider.
 Even classes declared within the first module get the instance created by the second provider.